leannel89/Project_1/README.md

 ## Deployment ##
 The site was deployed to GitHub pages.
 The steps to deploy are as follows:
-In the GitHub repository, navigate to the Settings tab From the source section drop-down menu, select the Master Branch Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.
+In the GitHub repository, navigate to the Settings tab From the source section drop-down menu, select the Main Branch Once the ,ain branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.
-The live link can be found here
+The live link can be found here  https://leannel89.github.io/project_1/.

 ## Credits ##

+The icons on the footer were taken from Font Awesome.
 Content on work related burnout was taken from Mayoclinic.org Beating burnout tips were taken from Luxafor.com Curating your workspace was taken from https://research.bond.edu.au/en/publications/the-case-for-finally-cleaning-your-desk